A real, on-chain agent evaluation.

 - 2026-05-07 17:45:24 UTC (gorillapool, SEEN_ON_NETWORK)

 Drop either bundle into the verifier.
-The three pills populate from the receipt + a public block-explorer lookup — no Satsignal API call at verify time.
+The three pills populate from the proof + a public block-explorer lookup — no Satsignal API call at verify time.

 WhatsOnChain says so.